Before

 What Is Algae, and Why Should You Care?

 Algae growth is a naturally occurring part of most aquatic ecosystems.
-In moderation, it plays a role in oxygen production and serves as a food source for aquatic life.
+Understanding what makes algae grow is important because, in moderation, it plays a role in oxygen production and serves as a food source for aquatic life.
 However, it can grow out of control, forming unsightly mats, discolored water or harmful blooms.

 What Causes Algae Bloom in Lakes and Ponds?